smartdevicelink/sdl_app_library_guides/docs/Getting Started/Installation/index.md

 !@

 @![javascript]
-The SDL JavaScript Suite comes with prebuilt bundles of the library.
+The SDL JavaScript Suite comes with prebuilt bundles of the library in the form of `SDL.min.js` files.
 There is a vanilla JavaScript distribution of the library as well as one for Node.js.
 They are located in the lib/js/dist and lib/node/dist directories respectively.

 ## Vanilla JavaScript Setup
 This build allows you to create apps that run on the browser.
-In order to have the build JS file be imported into your HTML, you'll need to run a simple web server that can serve that JS file.
-We will be using [Node.js](https://nodejs.org/en/) and npm for this task, but you can use any software that lets you serve HTML and JS to the browser.
+In order to have the built JS file be imported into your HTML, you'll need to run a simple web server that can serve that JS file.
+We will be using [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/about-npm/) for this task, but you can use any software that lets you serve HTML and JS to the browser.
 In a new directory, save your `SDL.min.js` build there, and then run the following: `npm init`.
 Press Enter repeatedly through the prompts to set up some default npm configuration.
 Then, install the `express` package by running `npm install express --save`.
 Express is a popular Node.js package that allows easy setup of a server.
-Finally, in a new `index.js` file, save the following to it:
+Finally, create a `index.js` file in the same directory, and save the following to it:

 ```js
 const express = require('express');
 const app = express();